Back to Components

 npx convex run migrations:runIt

-Note: pass --prod to run these commands in production.
+Note: pass the --prod argument to run this and below commands in production

 Programmatically